 In 2007, the Food and Drug Administration Amendments Act of 2007 (the "FDAAA") was adopted.
 This legislation grants significant powers to the FDA, many of which are aimed at assuring the safety of medical products after approval.
 For example, the FDAAA grants the FDA authority to impose post-approval clinical study requirements, require safety-related changes to product labeling and require the adoption of complex risk management plans.
 Pursuant to the FDAAA, the FDA may require that a new product be used only by physicians with specialized training, only in specified health care settings, or only in conjunction with special patient testing and monitoring.
 The legislation also includes requirements for disclosing clinical study results to the public through a clinical study registry, and renewed requirements for conducting clinical studies to generate information on the use of products in pediatric patients.
 Under the FDAAA, companies that violate these laws are subject to substantial civil monetary penalties.
-The requirements and changes imposed by the FDAAA, or any other new legislation, regulations or policies that grant the FDA or other regulatory agencies additional authority that further complicates the process for obtaining marketing approval and/or further restricts or regulates post-marketing approval activities, could make it more difficult and more costly for us to obtain and maintain approval of any of our product candidates.
+The requirements and changes imposed by the FDAAA, or any other new legislation, regulations or policies that grant the FDA or other regulates post-marketing approval activities, could make it more difficult and more costly for us to obtain and maintain approval of any of our product candidates.